Giving to Widford Parish

 OTHER WAYS TO GIVE

 - A regular offering is taken at all our Sunday services.
 Please use the giving envelopes provided.
-If you need some Gift Aid envelopes, please ask a church warden for one
+If you need some Gift Aid envelopes, please ask a church warden for one.
+Single donations of up to £30 are now eligible for the Gift Aid for Small Donations Scheme.

-- If you would like to send us a cheque or a giving voucher, please make it payable to Widford Parish PCC and send to the Parish Office at the address on our website.
+- If you would like to send us a cheque or a giving voucher, please make it payable to Widford Parish PCC and put it in the weekly collection plate or send it to the Parish Office at this address.

 TAX EFFICIENT GIVING